openNDS/openNDS/README.md

 The package incorporates the FAS API allowing many flexible customisation options.
 The creation of sophisticated third party authentication applications is fully supported.

-Internet hosted **https portals** can be utilised to inspire maximum user confidence.
+Internet hosted **https portals** can be implemented with no security errors, to inspire maximum user confidence.

 ## 1. Overview